gsoft-inc/wl-hopper/packages/components/src/Card/docs/migration-notes.md

 - `outline` variant has been renamed `main`.
 - `elevated` variant has been renamed `second-level`.
 You shouldn't use a `second-level` variant without a parent `main` variant.
 - `orientation` has been removed.
-- `slot` has been removed.
+Refer to this [sample](#orientation) to see an implementation example.
 - `fluid` prop has been removed.
-If you need a fluid Card use an appropriate technique using CSS or StyleProps.
+Refer to this [sample](#fluid) to see an implementation example.
 - `size` has been removed.
-Refer to this [sample](#size).
+Refer to this [sample](#size) to quickly match old sizes.
-- The Hopper Card component does not feature custom layouts, you are responsible for implementing the needed layouts.
+- The Hopper Card component does not include predefined layouts; developers are responsible for implementing any required [layouts](#migration-notes-layout-samples) to meet their specific needs..